 Sally has been with Horton Housing since March 2009 as a board member and audit committee member.

 Sally has been a nurse, a manager and on various charity committees relating mainly to children, the elderly and vulnerable people for over 30 years.
+She is involved with local committees and a couple of organisations relating to Asylum Seekers and “A Place of Sanctuary”, working with various churches and the Salvation Army in Keighley.

 Charlotte works as a Homelessness Service Manager for a Housing Society.